Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Evaluation techniques

 \subsection{Robustness}

 Robustness measures the stability of an explanation regarding small changes in the input image $\mathbf{x}+\delta$ \citep{Melis2018,Yeh2019,Montavon_2018}.
-Ideally, small changes ($\delta<\epsilon$) in the input sample should produces only small changes in the model prediction and successively only small changes in the explanation (see Figure \ref{fig:robustness}).\\
+Ideally, these small changes ($\delta<\epsilon$) in the input sample should produce only small changes in the model prediction and successively only small changes in the explanation (see Figure \ref{fig:robustness}).

-To measure robustness, we choose the Local Lipschitz estimate \citep{Melis2018} and the Avg-sensitivity \citep{Yeh2019} as representative metrics.
+To measure robustness, we choose the Local Lipschitz Estimate $q_{\text{LLE},m}$ \citep{Melis2018} and the Average Sensitivity $q_{\text{AS},m}$ \citep{Yeh2019} as representative metrics.
 Both use Monte Carlo sampling-based approximation to measure the Lipschitz constant or the average sensitivity of an explanation.
-For an explanation $\Phi^m\left(f,c, \mathbf{x}\right) \in \mathbb{R}^d$ given an input $\mathbf{x}$, the scores are accordingly defined by:
+For an explanation $\Phi^m\left(f,c, \mathbf{x}\right) \in \mathbb{R}^d$ of a XAI method $m$ and a given input $\mathbf{x}$, the scores are defined by: